FAQs - Section 6: Requesting Harmony

 We require a special request form to ensure that we obtain the required information to interpret the analytical result correctly.
 The Harmony Prenatal Test will not be performed unless the special request form is received and signed by the referring doctor and the patient (signatures from both are required).
 Note that the request forms are available on most practice management software systems and also as a PDF on the Sonic Genetics website.
 Please contact us for further information.

 The decision about which date is more likely to be correct must be resolved by the doctor responsible for managing the pregnancy.
 Harmony does not provide any information regarding this.

-If a woman has different estimated dates for delivery, it may be preferable to defer Harmony until a gestation of 10 weeks calculated according to the later date.
+If a woman has different estimated dates for delivery, it may be preferable to defer Harmony until a gestation of 10 completed weeks, calculated according to the later date.
 In other words, it is usually preferable to err on the side of taking a sample for Harmony later rather than earlier.

 The Harmony test assumes that the mother has normal chromosomes and normal amounts of DNA in her blood.
 Any maternal condition which compromises these assumptions could make the Harmony test less accurate.
 Maternal conditions that could compromise the accuracy of Harmony include Triple X syndrome, mosaic chromosome disorder, cancer and marrow or organ transplantation.
 Harmony has not been validated in these settings.